 Thanks to its low magnesium content, your kitty’s kidneys aren’t taxed since they don’t filter excessive amounts of minerals.
 Also, the high moisture content of the food helps dilute urine and increase urine volume, making it easier to flush out wastes.

 Moreover, this canned food is quite appealing to cats because it primarily consists of chicken, with pork as its second protein source.
-Adding to that is a selection of safe and high-quality fish oils that supplies your kitty with omega fatty acids to help its skin and coat flourish even more.
+Adding to that is a selection of safe and high-quality fish oils that supply your kitty with omega fatty acids to help its skin and coat flourish even more.

 Since an impaired kidney function can’t properly produce hemoglobin, I appreciate that Royal Canin also fortified this recipe with iron.
 As such, your cat is a step ahead of anemia and maintain high energy levels.